 8. Keep sourcing for post-Christmas buyers.
-On the days after Christmas and well into January, many people have brand new Amazon gift cards burning a hole in their pockets.
+While Christmas day should be your slowest sales day of the year, on the days after Christmas and well into January, tons of people have brand new Amazon gift cards burning a hole in their pockets.
 They head on over to Amazon and look for items to spend these gift cards on, and you want to be sure you have what they want waiting for them.
 Not only do gift card buyers show up, but so do the people who didn’t get what they wanted for Christmas.
 They know what they want, and since they didn’t get it, they decide to give themselves the gift they really want.
+Plus kids (and adults too) are now wanting the accessories that go with their new Christmas toys.
 Again, you want to be sure you have what they want when they go shopping for themselves.

 9. Buy Christmas-themed items at huge discounts.
 The week before, and right after Christmas, all of the Christmas related items go on sale at drastically reduced prices.
 This is a great time for you to stock up for your Amazon inventory.
 Like I’ve said before, seasonal items sell both in and out of season.
 I’ve seen Christmas ornaments sell in May, candy canes sell in March, and holiday DVDs sell in August.
 The stuff sells year round, but especially in July as people have “Christmas in July” parties.
 So, now might be a good time to buy holiday decor at 75% – 90% off.
 Again (I might be sounding like a broken record by now), check Keepa to see what prices and sales velocity to expect throughout the year.